Newark Park: History

 In 1600 the lodge was sold to the Low family of London who in 1672 significantly extended the building by the addition of a second four-storey building to the west, which was joined to the original by a passage stairway creating an H-shaped footprint.
 The Lows owned Newark Park until 1722 when it was sold for £6,010 (equivalent to £ today) to the Harding family who after making some minor alterations sold it to James Clutterbuck.
 The Clutterbucks engaged the architect James Wyatt to remodel it into a four-square house in 1790.
 Their improvements included the creation of a formal deer-park to the south of the house and landscaping of the rest of the grounds.

 The Clutterbucks left Newark in 1860 and let it out, but even though it was tenanted the occupants continued to make alterations and improvements.
-Mrs Annie Poole King family, widow of a Bristol shipping merchant took the leasehold in 1898, moving from the larger Standish House at Stonehouse, Gloucestershire.
+Mrs Annie Poole King, widow of a Bristol shipping merchant took the leasehold in 1898, moving from the larger Standish House at Stonehouse, Gloucestershire.
 A member of the Berkeley Hunt, she had five children, plus a house staff of a coachman, cook, housekeeper, and gardener.
 The King family added servants' quarters on the north side, installed a hot-air heating system and ran hot water to the second floor.
 The Kings stayed at Newark until 1949 when the last of the line died and the then owner, Mrs Power-Clutterbuck, gave Newark Park and its estates to the National Trust.